 Step 1: Are the Records d5 material?

-Look for markings such as "Work-Product" or "Attorney Work Product"

-Step 2: Which SORN covers the Records?

-FOIA Office may need to ask the program Office: Where did the paper files come from?
-What IT system were the records retrieved from?
+Look for "Attorney markings such as "Work-Product" or v Work Product" Step 2: Which SORN covers the Records? paper files e may need to ask the program Office: Where did the come from?
+What IT system were the records om?
 Were these materials from a System of Records?

-Privacy Act Access Analysis

-Step 3: Is the SORN Exempt?
+Privacy Act Access Analysis Step 3: Is the SORN Exempt?
 Some SORNs are exempt, some aren't!
 Step 4: Do some/all of the records themselves fall within the claimed (j) or (k) exemptions?

-Record-by-record review - Withhold part or all

-Example: Document containing classified and unclassified material
+Record-by-record review - Withhold part or all Example: Document containing classified and unclassified material